julia-shan/data_web_requests/README.md

 #Task 1

 Run Task1.py.
 The data for average precipitaton in Hawaii on the 2nd of July 2000 should be printed.
-However, there was no data recorded for this time, for both hourly and 15 min precipitation
+However, there was no data recorded for this time, for both hourly and 15 min precipitation.

 Part 2 of this task is typed in Task1_Part2.txt

 #Task 2